ppcano/ember-mk/Readme.md

 Install gems with _bundle install_ and execute _rake_ task, ember-mk  will be created on the _dist_ directory.

 Import the js and css files to your project.
 Also include move.js on your project.

+##Animations

+Currently, animations are done with move.js.
+You can also use your own animations by just giving a function to the animate view method.

 ##Examples